PersonalityParagrapher/PersonalityParagrapherBackend/README.md

 # Personality Paragrapher
 [![Build Status](https://travis-ci.org/PersonalityParagrapher/PersonalityParagrapherBackend.svg?branch=master)](https://travis-ci.org/PersonalityParagrapher/PersonalityParagrapherBackend)

-Personality Paragrapher is an application that defines personality traits of a playlist created by a user.
+Personality Paragrapher is RESTful API that defines personality traits of a playlist created by a user.
 The user must create an account and add to a playlist by typing in the artist and song title.
 When the user performs a `GET` request for their playlist personality, it will return an object with percentages of how the playlist matched on 5 characteristics.

 ---